 Since our inception, we have been engaged primarily in the research and development of our electro-optic polymer materials technologies and potential products.
 As a result of these activities, we incurred significant losses and experienced negative cash flow since our inception.
-We incurred a net loss of \$7,358,359 for the six months ended June 30, 2022 and a net loss of \$18,631,381 for the year ended December 31, 2021.
-As of June 30, 2022, we had an accumulated deficit of \$96,961,240.
-We anticipate that we will continue to incur operating losses through at least 2022.
+We incurred a net loss of \$5,476,018 for the three months ended March 31, 2023 and a net loss of \$17,230,480 for the year ended December 31, 2022 and \$18,631,381 for the year ended December 31, 2023.
+We had an accumulated deficit of \$112,309,379.
+We anticipate that we will continue to incur operating losses through at least 2023.

 We may not be able to generate significant revenue either through customer contracts for our potential products or technologies or through development contracts from the U.S. government or government subcontractors.
 We expect to continue to make significant operating and capital expenditures for research and development and to improve and expand production, sales, marketing and administrative systems and processes.
 As a result, we will need to generate significant revenue to achieve profitability.
-We cannot assure you that we will ever achieve profitability.
+We cannot